MY ART IS ABOUT MY LIFE AND OF THOSE AROUND ME

 "You want me to ask him?"

-His eyes are incredulous, he looks to me puzzled and happy then back to her.
+His eyes are incredulous, he looks at me puzzled and happy then back to her.
 Then back to me.
 Then back to her.
 They talk more, now in passionate detail.

 Needless to say, I was about to say "yes.
 I would take it."